BenZae/CSDT_SSL/README.md

 4. Run CSDT_Test.py to test the model.

 # Dataset Usage

-The AstroStripeSet dataset is available at [ ], Please ensure appropriate usage and citation if you are utilizing this model for academic or research purposes.
+The [AstroStripeSet](https://drive.google.com/drive/folders/1uC5IeGcCbwxrfPzQWGbLhBnubqPH0Rw7?usp=sharing) dataset is now publicly available to support the stripe-like space target detection community.
+Please ensure appropriate usage and citation if you are utilizing this model for academic or research purposes.